giacomini/ebernburg2024/project/day4.md

 > **Good practice**: instead, build distributions in a (more) local scope,
 > closer to where you use them.

-We conclude this section with a couple of remarks:
+We conclude this section with a two remarks:

 > **Good practice**: **limit as much as possible the inclusion of randomness
 > in your tests** (e.g. aim for program designs that favor testing  by isolating